By Hayley Simpson | Published: October 6, 2025 | Updated: May 20, 2026

-When it comes to camping, there's a sea of options that cater to all styles of campers.
+When it comes to camping, there's a sea of options catering to all camper styles.
 You can choose to pitch a tent on the beach or pull up your RV in one of the region's many RV resorts.
 For anyone seeking Galveston Island camping, the area features a range of scenic waterfront sites perfect for a relaxing getaway.

 Galveston Island State Park caters to every type of camper, whether you want to pitch a tent along the shore or park your RV.
 There are two main camping sites next to Como Lake and on Seawall Boulevard, which include basic and premium sites, restrooms with showers, shade shelters, picnic tables and fire rings.
 Pick up a Bolivar Beach Parking permit at a local store or real estate agency, hop on the ferry and enjoy free camping along Bolivar Peninsula's 27 miles of beaches, too.
 You'll have to head to nearby Crystal Beach for restroom facilities, though.
 This setup is perfect for Galveston Island State Park camping enthusiasts who want easy access to picturesque shorelines and plenty of outdoor fun.